macrametv/www.macrame.tv/_posts/2023-05-16-juano-fortin-•-art-director.md

     **From a notorious advertising project for Nike to the sensitivity of Beth Comstock’s identity.** From a strategic UX design system for argentinian director Federico Pintos’ movie to a conceptual piece of art based on the most natural elements; Juano is an artist who can simply find beauty in almost everything.

-    **And that’s mainly because he disassembles everything into tiny little pieces.** He explores and commits to finding the ultimate truth, the hidden beauty beneath all things.
-And he does that masterfully.
-He does that like a true surgeon.

-    **No wonder why if he hadn’t been a graphic designer and illustrator he would have been a neurosurgeon.** A career he started to study and would have loved to finish.

-    **  But the first assignments were on the city morgue and that was it for him.** He loved the human body, its nature, and the mechanics of it too.
-He would have loved having the power to repair that, but the grey decadence of the morgue was too much for his colorful soul.

-    **So something told him that drawing was the right path.**

-    And he followed that path.

-    Mindfully.

-    As he always does.

     `{{space}}`